-The Van Buren dollar will be the last in the Presidential Dollar series where the phrase "In God We Trust" is located on the edge.
-In 2009, "In God We Trust" will be located on the obverse (front, or heads side) of the coin.
+- The Van Buren dollar was the last in the Presidential Dollar series with the phrase “In God We Trust” located on the edge.
+In 2009, “In God We Trust” was moved to the obverse (front, or heads side) of the coin.

-The Van Buren dollar coin measures 26.50 millimeters in diameter and is 2 millimeters thick.
+- The Martin Van Buren dollar coin measures 26.50 millimeters in diameter and is 2 millimeters thick.

-The Van Buren dollar coin weighs 8.1 grams.
+- The Van Buren dollar weighs 8.1 grams.

-Van Buren was the first non-British-American president (Van Buren was a Dutch-American).
+- Van Buren was the first non-British-American president (he was a Dutch-American).